steqeq/0000/docs/how_to/pytorch_install/pytorch_install.md

 Additionally, a particular environment flag (`BUILD_ENVIRONMENT`) is set, which is used by the build scripts to determine the configuration of the build environment.

 1. Download the Docker image.
-This is the base container, which does not contain PyTorch.
+This is the base image, which does not contain PyTorch.

    ```bash
    docker pull rocm/pytorch:latest-base